This guide was published on April 9, 2020.

 2. Watch out for false bottoms.

-A key difference here is that we’re grappling with a pandemic on top of a recession.
+A key difference here is that we’re grappling with a pandemic.
 “In ‘08 we were trying to figure out when the banks would fail.
 Now, everyone's wondering, ‘Will the health system fail?’
 And whereas government stimulus was the antidote before, now we're waiting for a literal antidote, in the form of a vaccine or antiviral approach.”

 3. Look out for the locomotive effect.